rvin1228/rvin1228/README.md

 <h3 align="center">Computer Engineer (Software Engineer | Cybersecurity Anaylst)</h3>

 - 💻 Graduated with B.S.
 Computer Engineering in the Philippines.
-- 🔒 Looking to learn more about Cybersecurity.
+- 🔒 Looking to learn more about Software Engineering and Cybersecurity.

 ## My educational background:
 - Google IT Support Professional